Cricket in Scotland: Amateur cricket leagues

 In addition to leagues run by the 5 associations, there is also the Eastern Premier League, which is a combined top level 10 team league for sides from East of Scotland Cricket Association and the Strathmore & Perthshire Cricket Union.

 The Regional Series

 The Regional Pro Series was first launched in 2016 replacing the North Sea Pro Series a competition which was a joint venture between the Royal Dutch Cricket Board and Cricket Scotland.
 It is Scotland's premier domestic competition.
 The tournament consists of three teams; Western Warriors, Eastern Knights and Caledonian Highlanders.
 Each team is based in a different region of Scotland.

 Twenty20 cricket

-The first season of the European T20 league, a Twenty20 franchise-based tournament, was scheduled to start in August 2019.
+The first season of the European T20 Premier League, a Twenty20 franchise-based tournament, is scheduled to be start in 2026.

 Notable Scottish cricketers

 One of the most notable cricketers in history was a Scot, born in India of Scottish parents, Douglas Jardine, the inventor of "Leg Theory".
 Jardine was born in British India, brought up in St Andrews, spent most of his life in England, died in Switzerland and his ashes were scattered in Perthshire.
 He gave his own children Scottish names.

 A number of other prominent cricketers have come from Scotland, including the former England captain,Mike Denness, Warwickshire all-rounder Dougie Brown, and former England test players Gavin Hamilton and Gregor MacGregor, who represented Scotland at rugby as well as England at cricket.

 Another notable Scottish cricketer was Brian Hardie, who was a major contributor to the successful Essex side of the 70's and 80's.
 One of the most successful Scottish spinners, and a respected journalist, was Ian Peebles, who was one of the cricketers of the year in 1931 alongside Donald Bradman.

 R. C. Robertson-Glasgow played for Oxford University and Somerset and later became a prominent cricket writer and correspondent.
 The South African-born former England captain Tony Greig also qualified to play for England due to his Scottish parentage.

 Finally Scots have also played for other countries: Tom Campbell for South Africa and Archie Jackson for Australia.